 Diagnostic Tests for Tachycardia

-Your New York cardiologist may order a number of tests to get to the bottom of your tachycardia, especially if your condition seems serious.
+Your top NYC cardiologist may order a number of tests to get to the bottom of your tachycardia, especially if your condition seems serious.
 Some of the more common tests include:

 - An event monitor worn for several hours or days